langlang056/langlang056.github.io/documentation/chapter1/section1.md

 ---
 layout: documentation
-title: Chapter 1 - Time Series Forecasting in Machine Learning
+title: Section 1 - Time Series Forecasting in Machine Learning
 ---

-# Chapter 1: Time Series Forecasting in Machine Learning
+# Section 1: Time Series Forecasting in Machine Learning

 Time series forecasting is a crucial aspect of machine learning that focuses on predicting future values based on previously observed values.
 This chapter covers the fundamentals of time series forecasting, common techniques, and practical applications.